 The Wallace Collection (Hertford House)Another lesser-known hidden gem in the heart of London is Hertford House.
 The house boasts a series of endless rooms, filled with golden ornaments and sculptures.
 A museum as part of what is formally known as Hertford House, this townhouse formerly belonged to Edward Seymour.
 Then, it was where Sir Richard and Lady Wallace lived – and afterward continually changed and refurbished.
 In the past, the house was used by both the French and Spanish Embassy.
 In 2000, the inner courtyard was given a glass roof and a cafe named “Cafe Bagatelle” after the Château de Bagatelle in Paris.
 The contrast between historic interiors and glass courtyard cafe makes for a stunning piece of architecture.

 Riverside MuseumLocated in Glasgow, this work of art houses a museum with over 3,000 exhibits.
-The building itself, designed by architect Zara Hadid, has a 36-metre high glazed frontage overlooking the river Clyde.
+The building itself is designed by architect Zara Hadid.
+It has a 36-metre high glazed frontage overlooking the river Clyde.
 The zig-zag zinc panels and pointy rooftop design make it a striking addition to the city.
 We guarantee this is one of the most quirky rooftop designs you’ll ever come across.

 Leighton HouseIn London, there’s no shortage of beautiful historic houses – but Leighton House transports you to a less conventionally English space.
 Located in the Royal Borough of Kensington and Chelsea, the building was the London home of painter Frederic Leighton, 1st Baron Leighton (1830–1896).
 Architect and designer George Aitchison was hired to build him a combined home and studio.
 It is noted for its incorporation of tiles and other elements purchased in the Near East, combined with Victorian characteristics, to build a magnificent Qa’a (room).
 This was a domestic form of architecture found in affluent residences of the medieval Islamic world.

-Bath AbbeyRoman remains and 18th Century Architecture means Bath is the only city in the UK to be announced a World Heritage Site.
-Among many impressive architectural feats, Bath Abbey is a parish church of the Church of England and former Benedictine monastery in Bath.
+Bath AbbeyRoman remains and 18th Century Architecture means Bath is the only city in the UK to be a World Heritage Site.
+Among many impressive architectural feats, Bath Abbey is a parish church and former Benedictine monastery in Bath.
 It was founded in the 7th century and is one of the largest examples of Perpendicular Gothic architecture.
 The church architecture is cruciform in plan and can seat up to 1,200 patrons.
 It is an active place of worship, hosting civic ceremonies, concerts, and lectures – with a heritage museum in the cellars.